 Modern Slavery Act

-It sets out the steps that DHU Health Care CIC (‘DHU’) has undertaken – and is continuing to take – to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.
+It sets out the steps that DHU Health Care CIC (‘DHU’) has undertaken and is continuing to take in creating effective systems and controls to safeguard against any modern slavery or human trafficking taking place within the business or supply chain.

 DHU has a zero tolerance approach to any form of modern slavery.
 The Company is committed to acting ethically, with integrity and transparency in all business dealings.